Phonics,what’s all the fuss about?

 3. Ensure consistency across the school.
 From the terminology you use to the displays on your wall; they should be the same from YR-Y2 and beyond.
 Phonics friezes, in particular, work best when in a similar format across the year groups, including KS2.
 Think about all the teaching spaces used for phonics – the conventional and unconventional nooks and crannies of the school.
 Do the children in these groups have equal access to supportive mobile resources?
 Do you ensure that once back in their ‘home class’ they have access to the supportive resources that they need; whatever level?
-Our Phonics Phase 2 Mat is a handy resource for ensuring that children can access the phonemes they need, wherever they are working.
+Our Phonics Phase 2 Mat is a handy resource included in our Phase 2 Starters Pack for ensuring that children can access the phonemes they need, wherever they are working.

 4. Plan a range of activities across each session and across the week.
 Make sure you have a balance of blending and segmenting; a mix of different games; and a variety of multi-sensory activities to suit all learning styles.
 Children love to play games and a few games taught well, then adapted to fit new sounds, go a really long way.
 Our Phonics Donkey game supports Phase 5 Letters and Sounds.
 By changing the graphemes included in the game to match what has been taught during the week means this game can be used throughout the phase.
 You can also use games like Phonics Donkey to consolidate learning by using them as morning work when children arrive at school, or independent activities during guided reading or key skills sessions.